February 26, 2021 3 min read

-There are two main categories within the world of straights, namely the Western design and the Japanese or Kamisori design.
-Considering most films and shows of the past showcase the use of a Western razor it is the one most people are familiar with.
-This tends to help curb the learning process as most people have a general idea of what a shave with one should look like before they start.
-The long handle of the Western razor allows for easy adjustment in the hand so you can find the most comfortable grip while maintaining the appropriate angle (25-30 degrees).
-The blades come in a variety of different steels, shapes, and sizes, although all of them will have a handle of similar weight to the blade in order to help balance it in the hand and control the amount of pressure applied.
-Really, all of these factors just help give a smooth and consistent shave.
+There are two main categories within the world of straights, namely the western design and theJapanese design, known as kamisori.
+Considering most films and shows of the past century showcase the use of a western razor, it's the one most people are familiar with.
+The long handle of the Western razor allows for easy adjustment in the hand so you can find the most comfortable grip while maintaining the appropriate angle (15-30 degrees).
+The blades come in a variety of different steels, shapes, and sizes, although all of them will have a handle of similar weight to the blade in order to help balance it in the hand and control the amount of pressure that you apply.

 So the question remains; which should you buy?

 Well, both types of razors can rust and require stropping before use, so the amount of care associated with both types is the same.
 The decision should boil down to some simple questions:

 Ultimately, the razor that you like the look and feel of will make you the happiest.
 You will likely be stuck with it for life, so pick something that you like looking at.

 If you want to know more about european blades, check out Part 2.
 If you're feeling the kamisori, you can learn more about them here.
 If you have decided which style is for you, check out our selection of Kamisoris here or European blades here.